readthedocs/readthedocs.org/docs/user/guides/access/index.rst

     When using an :doc:`organization </commercial/organizations>` on  |com_brand|,
     it's possible to create different teams with custom access levels.

-⏩️ :doc:`Import private repositories </guides/importing-private-repositories>`
+⏩️ :doc:`Manually import private repositories </guides/importing-private-repositories>`
-    You can grant access to private Git repositories using |com_brand|.
+    You can grant access to private Git repositories using |com_brand| using a custom process if required.
     Here is how you set it up.

 ⏩️ :doc:`Use private Git submodules </guides/private-submodules>`